 At the end of March the whole country changed.
-Travelling for pleasure was no longer safe or appropriate and now I'm temporarily without a job but fortunate in having the open moor only a ten to fifteen minute walk from my door so I set about discovering new paths and re discovering paths I hadn't walked for years.
+Travelling for pleasure was no longer allowed and now also I'm temporarily without a job but fortunate in having the open moor only a ten to fifteen minute walk from my door so I set about discovering new paths and re discovering paths I hadn't walked for years.

 My walks to the open moor take me through the park.

 After passing the white farmhouse I climb this path which when the kids and I used to come up here on our bikes we called the killer hill.
 (It's a lot steeper than it looks in this picture ).

 On to the open moor with Winter Hill and it's TV masts in the distance.